How Much does and RV Cost?

-Motorhomes are self-contained living quarters and driving vehicles.
-They are the most convenient and luxurious form of travel since the occupants can enjoy the comforts of home while on the road.
-However. their large size can be difficult for some drivers.
+Motorhomes are the most convenient and luxurious form of travel since the occupants can enjoy the comforts of home while on the road.
+However, their large size can be difficult for some drivers.

 These are the RVs most people notice traveling down the road with their shining chrome and exquisite paint jobs.
 Inside, these vehicles are better equipped than many site-built homes and can offer better amenities than some high-end hotel resorts.

-These vehicles drive similar to any normal van, and can achieve much easier access to tight camping spots.
-The cost of a new Class B motorhome typically fall below that of the Class A and can range from between $40,000 to the mid $100,000’s.
+These vehicles drive similar to any normal van and can achieve much easier access to tight camping spots.
+The cost of a new Class B motorhome typically fall below that of Class A and can range from between $40,000 to the mid $100,000’s.

 Fifth wheels are trailers that are towed behind vehicles equipped with a specialty hitch that is smaller, but similar to the type of hitch found on 18-wheelers.
 The main benefit of this type of hitch is that they allow for greater weight which can accommodate larger trailers.